facebook/winterfell/README.md

 A STARK is a novel proof-of-computation scheme to create efficiently verifiable proofs of the correct execution of a computation.
 The scheme was developed by Eli Ben-Sasson, Michael Riabzev et al. at Technion - Israel Institute of Technology.
 STARKs do not require an initial trusted setup, and rely on very few cryptographic assumptions.
 See [references](#References) for more info.

 The aim of this project is to build a feature-rich, easy to use, and highly performant STARK prover which can generate integrity proofs for very large computations.
-STARK proof generation process is massively parallelizable, however, it also requires lots of RAM.
-For very large computations, amount of RAM available on a single machine may not be sufficient to efficiently generate a proof.
-Therefore, our final goal is to efficiently distribute proof generation across many machines.

 ### Status and features